 Over the past few years, we have been conducting a lot of surveys of existing wastewater treatment facilities.
 During our analysis of the existing infrastructure and operating issues related to it, we came one shocking revelation that secondary clarifier, one of the most important unit operation for biological process was totally neglected.
 From design to operation of point of view, it was just taken for granted.
 The results were drastic for the negligence!!!
 Despite having enough capability, the plants were not meeting the required treatment goals and clients were incurring unnecessary higher costs for facilities management.

 The principle aim of any biological wastewater treatment process are twofold:

-1) To convert the organic pollution present in the effluent into new biomass, CO2,H2O
+- To convert organic pollution present in the wastewater to new biomass, CO2 and H20.

 We would suggest to my colleagues and clients a few points to consider while designing the clarifier and biological treatment plants so that problems associated with clarifiers can be avoided.